yujiaxin666/rockphypy/docs/source/index.rst

 Example code
 ------------
-Here's an example showing the usage of :class:`~rockphypy.EM.EM` and :class:`~rockphypy.Fluid.Fluid` for creating saturated elastic bounds.
+Here's an example showing the usage of :class:`~rockphypy.EM` and :class:`~rockphypy.Fluid` for creating saturated elastic bounds.

 .. plot::
    :include-source: